aashby13/cuepoint-media-ng/README.md

    * Also, device playback capabilities can play a role.
    * The default, 0.3, creates a large enough spread to work for most devices.
    * If cuepoints are missed, increase this number.
+- **IMPORTANT**: Distance between cuepoint times must be more than the defined tolerance.

 ---